atpollmann/cf-cli-helper/README.md

 # AWS CloudFormation Stack CLI Helper

-An opinionated Command Line utility that aims to help and speed up the development activites associated with the construction of AWS CloudFormation Stacks.
+An opinionated Command Line utility that aims to help and speed up the development activities associated with the construction of AWS CloudFormation Stacks.

 ## Common use cases